lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 ]

 **Output file and graphs**
-- Save the generated table in an xlsx or csv spreadsheet file.
+- Save the generated table in an XLSX or CSV spreadsheet file.
 - Generate a bar graph for each student with the values in each criteria normalized in the 0-100 interval.
 The success score bar should have different colors for each of the three interpretations.
 ```

-**Sample illustration** Early alert system diagram with AI dashboard and action paths.

 ## 6.4 Provide AI-Curated Resources (e.g., Study Guides, Tutoring Suggestions)